matejbrezovic/music_player/README.md

-# MusicBee inspired music player
+# Music player inspired by MusicBee

 Made for a school project as well as my introduction to PyQt.